intelsdi-x/snap-plugin-collector-meminfo/README.md

 ### Configuration and Usage
 * Set up the [Snap framework](https://github.com/intelsdi-x/snap/blob/master/README.md#getting-started)

-* If /proc resides in a different directory, say for example by mounting host /proc inside a container at /hostproc, a proc_path configuration item can be added to snapd global config or as part of the task manifest for the metrics to be collected.
+* If /proc resides in a different directory, say for example by mounting host /proc inside a container at /hostproc, a proc_path configuration item can be added to snapteld global config or as part of the task manifest for the metrics to be collected.

-As part of snapd global config
+As part of snapteld global config

 ```yaml
 ---